eryjus/century-os/JOURNAL.md

 Today I started to wrap up the rest of the early console functions.
 The last thing is the cursor geometry function -- and I do not see the value in it at the moment.
 I may pull it in later.
 So, I will commit locally at this point and move on to CPU initialization.

+Actually, I pushed the commits to GitHub since I figured there was enough working to make complete an interim push....

+So, the next major step to work on is CPU initialization.
+I will be supporting several architectures here and I need to be able to determine several things during the initial startup.
+One critical task is the figure out the system capabilities.
+There are going to have to be several minimal capabilities that I require in order to boot and I need to make sure that they are available before I really get into the core of the OS.
+An example is paging.
+Another is the CPU instruction set.
+After I determine all that, I need to put the CPU into a consistent state across all architectures.

+This is a huge task that I will not complete all at once at this point.
+However, I need to lay in the foundation for all this work and I will add to it as I add features.
+The x86 systems require a GDT and IDT to start up, but are quite different in implementation.
+ARM also will require some interrupt initialization as well and I want a consistent foundation for these.

+So, the first order of business is the CPU capabilities collection.

+Some thoughts on my research for CPUID.
+This opcode is not available on all x86 CPUs and therefore may cause problems.
+I want to be able to catch as many problem as I can and report them clearly.
+However, there are some limitations and thoughts:
+* I will be using a multiboot boot loader to load the OS, which requires at least a 286 to get into protected mode -- and PAE may also be required.
+GRUB should be able to identify the CPU and handle any errors before getting to my kernel.
+So, that responsibility is not mine to handle.
+As a matter of fact, I am going to assume that I am running on at least a 386.

+So, now that leaves only the CPUID instruction.
+If the instruction is not available, the CPU will triple fault and reboot since I am not yet ready for interrupts.
+This is not what I intend.
+Therefore I need to detect whether the CPUID opcode is supported.

+Now, what to do if it is not?
+Well, my basic assumption will be that if CPUID is not supported, I will not have much of a chance to determine if the rest of what I need is supported.
+Therefore, I will panic the kernel if it is not.
+I may need to revisit this later with I get into ACPI parsing.
+Maybe...

+Ahhh...  my bad!!
+The CPUID opcode is not available until Pentium.
+Therefore, I will need to work out capabilities in other ways.

+So, that now leaves the question: what kinds of capabilities do I think I might need to detect.
+There are certainly differences between the 386 and 686 and x86_64 CPU capabilities; even more between the x86 family and ARM.
+For now, I will assume only the 386 CPU capabilities as the baseline and determine how to handle this later.
+For 32-bit I am leaving an empty function to fill in.

+So, on to the base initialization for the GDT and IDT...
+These need to happen for the x86 CPU family, but 32- and 64-bits are different.
+Well, no they are not.
+Here is a snip of the JOURNAL.md from *century*:

+> ***2017-05-28***
+>
+> ...
+>
+> Both the 32-bit and 64-bit modes use 64-bits to describe the GDT entries.
+Therefore they can coexist.
+However, the order is quite important if we are to use SYSENTER and SYSEXIT for system calls.
+I have not made any decision on this either way, but I also want to make sure that any decision I make in this next step will not limit my choices to a single option either.
+Therefore, wherever these selectors are, they must appear in this order:
+> 1. Kernel Code
+> 2. Kernel Stack (this may be kernel data as well)
+> 3. User Code
+> 4. User Stack (and this may be data as well)

+So, that helps to clear that up.
+I also had an order defined:

+> ***2017-05-29***
+>
+> ...
+>
+> So, that leaves the GDT layout.
+Here is the target layout:
+> * 0x00<<3: NULL descriptor
+> * 0x01<<3: Kernel Code
+> * 0x02<<3: Kernel Data (includes stacks)
+> * 0x03<<3: User Code
+> * 0x04<<3: User Data (includes stacks)
+> * 0x05<<3: Unused (left open for user data if I want it later)
+> * 0x06<<3: Unused (left open for kernel data if I want it later)
+> * 0x07<<3: Loader Code
+> * 0x08<<3: Loader Data
+> * 0x09<<3: TSS
+> * 0x0a<<3: TSS Second half (for 64-bit; NULL for 32-bit)
+> * 0x0b<<3: Future use call gate? (need to research the rpi2b capabilities)
+> * 0x0c<<3: Future use call gate?
+> * 0x0d<<3: Future use call gate?
+> * 0x0e<<3: Future use call gate?
+> * 0x0f<<3: Future use call gate?
+>
+> For now, I will use only 16 GDT entries.
+This will be frame aligned and have some room to grow.
+The call gates may be able to be aligned with the SVC instruction for rpi2b.

+With this outstanding research, I see no need to change my thinking.
+I will leverage the GDT from the century code base.

+**2018-05-29**

+So century put the GDT at address 0x00000000.
+It was also set prior to leaving the assembly language loader.
+I want to duplicate that here, but I am not convinced that the address is really the best thing to use due to null pointer assignments.
+Now, on the other hand, since I will be using paging, I can keep that page unmapped and be relatively safe.
+So I think I will keep that setup.

+The other thing to make sure I bring up is the BIOS Data Area (BDA) and the Multiboot info.
+These really should work in conjunction with the `cpuid` instruction.
+At some point, I will need to implement those into the CpuGetCapabilities function.

+So I am not starting to build out the Interrupt Descriptor Table (IDT).
+In reading, not every interrupt will clear the interrupt flag.
+However, if the interrupt is an exception, the CPU (i686) will clear the IF.
+Therefore, I will `cli` myself just to be sure.
+Now, since they are all interrupts, the `iret` opcode will also restore the previous flags value.

+The problem is where to put the IDT.
+For 256 interrupts, the table will be 256*8 bytes long, or 2K, or 1/2 of a page frame.
+The GDT is 128 bytes long in its current configuration.
+I think it might make sense to put them into the same 4K frame, with the IDT being in the last 2K if this frame.
+That would be at address 0x00000800 and a limit of 0x000007ff.
+Like the GDT, I am going to load this in the in the loader before call `kInit()`.

+The final thing to do tonight as I wrap up for the evening is to build the actual IDT able in place (at address 0x800) as part of the initialization.
+That will be a task for tomorrow.

+**2018-05-30**

+So, I need to be able to construct an IDT so that I can handle interrupts.
+That IDT needs to land at linear address 0x00000800 and be 256 gates long.
+It will have to be constructed in-place.

+I have this working now and just need to document my changes.
+Also, with this new function, I have completed phase I initialization and I am able to enable interrupts.
+I am able to type on the keyboard and the emulator does not lock up.

+So for the record, what are the phases of initialization?
+1. Anything required by the processor to set up initial state
+1. Any OS internal structure initialization
+1. Hardware Discovery (preliminary interrupts)
+1. User Space ready
+1. Become Butler process

+With this, we are at a substantial point and I will commit these changes and push to GitHib.